-Criteria Percentage Description GPAx5 20% 2.5=12.5 4.0=20 TEAS (R&L) 5% 2.5 12.5 11.6 25 Clinical Observation 3% Must submit a completed observation form to Admissions.
+Criteria Percentage Description GPAx5 20% 2.5=12.5 4.0=20 TEAS (R&L) 5% Clinical Observation 3% Must submit a completed observation form to Admissions.
 Academic History 20% Percentages awarded for courses taken toward the curriculum.
 Health Related Certificates 1% Must be from an accredited program.
 Examples: CNA, EMS, Massage Therapy.
 Credentials must be presented to obtain the point.
 Documentation must be presented.
 Previous Degree 1% Verified through transcript.
 Phase 1 /50% Communication Skills Written /10% All candidates will be given a written assignment during interview process.
 Interview /40% The top 50 applicants who have met criteria in Phase 1 will be scheduled for an interview.
 Phase 2 /50% Phase 1&2 /100%

-Twenty selected applicants will be notified by the admissions office of provisional acceptance into the program.
+Selected applicants will be notified by the admissions office of provisional acceptance into the program.
 The applicants must sign and return the Acknowledgment of Acceptance form to the admissions office as soon as possible within the identified timeline.
 Any student whose acknowledgment is not returned in a timely manner may forfeit the seat in the program.

 Those individuals, who are notified of acceptance status, will be provided with SCC health forms to be completed by the appropriate medical personnel.
 The completed medical forms must indicate that the candidate is capable of meeting the essential functions for the program.
 All conditionally accepted candidates must return the health forms at a scheduled orientation session during the summer.
 As part of this session, candidates must successfully complete an essential functions activity which includes essential functions for the field of occupational therapy.
-Students will also be provided with information on the following at orientation: Registering with Certified Background and submitting required personal information, immunization records, drug test to be accessed by clinical fieldwork sites.
+Students will also be provided with information on the following at orientation: Registering with Castlebranch and submitting required personal information, immunization records, drug test to be accessed by clinical fieldwork sites.
 Students will be provided with information on CPR certification and professional liability insurance.

-- Applicants are responsible for submitting all the necessary records to the admissions office - Applications must be updated annually by applicants who were not accepted the previous year. - 3.
+- Applicants are responsible for submitting all the necessary records to the admissions office - 2.
+Applications must be updated annually by applicants who were not accepted the previous year. - 3.
 Applicants may take non-occupational therapy assistant, general education and related coursework prior to being accepted into the program. - 4.
 All students admitted into the OTA program will be required to submit to a criminal background check and drug testing each academic year.
 The results of these tests could affect the student's ability to progress in the program.
 Additional testing may be required by facilities in which the students are completing fieldwork education. - 5.
 All students' completing a health science program may be required, by an external testing agency, to submit to a criminal background check and/or drug test prior to a state or national licensing/ certification board approving the graduation to sit for the licensure /certification exams. - 6.
 All Students are required to complete clinical fieldwork education.
 Many of these sites may require the student to relocate or travel extensively for this part of the program.
 All expenses are the student's responsibility.

-Anna Maria Holder Walls, Program Coordinator a_walls@southwesterncc.edu l_radley@southwesterncc.edu 828.339.4254 or 800.447.4091, ext.
-4254 This curriculum is designed to prepare individuals to be successful professionals in outdoor adventure, education and leadership.
+Anna Maria Holder Walls, Program Coordinator

+a_walls@southwesterncc.edu 828.339.4334 or 800.447.4091, ext.
+4334

-Laurel Radley, Clinical Coordinator
+Clinical Coordinator